 Clinical Presentation

 Actinic cheilitis commonly presents with persistent chapped lips or a sensation of lip tightness, often exacerbated by environmental factors such as wind or sun.
 Early changes typically involve the vermillion border, which may become blurry and atrophic.
 The lips themselves may become scaly, with rough, dry patches, and occasionally, erosions or fissures can appear.
 On palpation, the affected lips may exhibit a sandpaper-like texture, which is characteristic of the condition.
-Patients may also demonstrate other signs of chronic sun damage, including solar lentigines, poikiloderma of Civatte, and solar elastosis.

 Diagnosis and Biopsy Considerations

 The diagnosis of actinic cheilitis is primarily clinical, based on characteristic findings such as scaling, lip atrophy, and blurring of the vermilion border.
 However, when there are areas of thickening, persistent ulcerations, or recurrent lesions, a biopsy may be indicated to rule out malignant transformation.
-A biopsy is especially important in cases where the clinical appearance does not correlate with the degree of dysplasia, as early detection of SCC can be challenging based on clinical evaluation alone.
-Biopsy allows for the assessment of dysplastic changes, providing guidance for treatment decisions.

 Management and Treatment Options